ray-project/enhancements/reps/2022-04-21-object_store_HA.md

 - **Global Owner**: Automatically adjust the number of global owner according to the number of objects in the ray cluster.
 - **Star Topology**: Change the synchronous RPC sent to `G` when deserializing on `Worker C` to asynchronous.
-- **Multiple Primary Copies**: Rebuild failed copies, keeping the number of copies unchanged.
+- **Multiple Primary Copies**: Recreate new primary copies upon loss of any primary copy to meet the required number of primary copies.